dogbox257/Cr-10-bed-level-helper/README.md

   1. Choose the correct gcode script for your printer.
   2. Upload it to your printers SD card and run the program.
   3. Wait for the printer to finish homing the Z axis and then level the bed with your prefered method.

+### Recomendations:
+  Lower your bed before you run the script so that you extruder doesnt crash into the bed and damage anything.